pradeepkpanja/customer_manangement_system/Readme.md

 Welcome to our **Contact Management System** web application!
 This powerful tool allows users to efficiently manage their contacts with various functionalities.
 Let's get started! 🚀

+Developed By: Pradeep Panja c0864407 and Aishwinder Singh - c0866875

 ## Getting Started

 To run this application locally on your PC, follow these steps: